5 Worst Purchases to Make With Credit Cards

 Using your credit card to invest in something that entails taking a big gamble or doesn't have an established track record is a good way to end up digging yourself into the debt hole.

-Bitcoin is a prime example of
+Bitcoin is a prime example of an high-risk investment that you can buy on credit.

 Over the last year, its value has fluctuated drastically, peaking at nearly $19,500 before dropping down.